| This

 Because time is of the essence, you need to first delegate and assign

-at the same time.
-Your first priorities to assure your family survival
+accomplished at the same time.
+Your first priorities to assure your

 as possible, the food and supplies.